-Project Information from the Texas Commission on Environmental
+Project Information from the Texas Commission on Environmental Quality – including interactive map

 UGRA is committed to the long-term conservation of water quantity and quality for both surface water and groundwater.
 An important part in the planning for future water use is to maximize and enhance our current water supply.
 Water enhancement through brush management is a worthwhile strategy with proven success.

-Click here for more information on the water enhancement benefits of brush management.
+For more information on the water enhancement benefits of brush management.